D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/auto-generated/md/DWISvocabulary.md

 - Parent class: [](#)
 - Attributes:
 - Specialization:
 - Description: Nouns refer to the nature of a node in the graph.
-Implicitely a noun refers to a "is a" relation between the node and the noun.
+Implicitely a noun refers to a "is a" relation between the instance node and the noun.
 - Examples:
 - Definition set: DWISSemantics
 ## DataEndPoint <!-- NOUN -->